 "If one of your parents has had a broken bone, especially a broken hip, you may need to be screened earlier for osteoporosis.
 This is a medical condition where bones become weak and are more likely to break.
 Share your family health history with y"...

-Menostar (estradiol transdermal system) should not be used in women with any of the following conditions:
+Menostar is contraindicated in women with any of the following conditions:

 Additional Menostar Information